MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ### How to use the luis:build command

-The LUIS build command with its required parameters:
+The LUIS build command showing its required parameters when entered in the command line:

 ``` cli
 bf luis:build --in <input-file-or-folder> --out <output-file-or-folder> --authoringKey <subscription-key> --region <authoring-region>